isc-projects/kea/doc/sphinx/arm/classify.rst

     callouts are called here.

-12. Classes marked as "required" are evaluated in the order in which they are listed: first the shared network, then the subnet, and finally the pools that assigned resources belong to.
+12. Classes marked as "required" are evaluated in the order in which they are listed: first pools, then the subnet, and finally the shared network that assigned resources belong to.

 13. Options are assigned, again possibly based on the class information in the order that classes were associated with the incoming packet.